 Please note, an immediate payment is a one-off online payment, once this payment has been made, your future registration renewals will be made by direct debit.

-If you need to make an immediate payment you will need to:
+If you are unable to make an immediate payment during your enrolment in direct debit, you will need to:

 We will receive your payment immediately and your registration will remain covered by CTP insurance.